sshiv5768/github-actions/README.md

 - If you create any ".yml" file in that workflows folder then it will be considered as a workflow.
 - Let's create "test.yml" file in that folder.
 This file is now considered as a Github action.
 - You can verify it by going to repository's action tab and you will see that new "test.yml" action listed there.

+## YAML - yet another markup language

+YAML is a data *serialization language* that is often used for writing configuaration files.
+It is much similar like **JSON**, but it is more readable than JSON.
+You can consider it as a superset of JSON which has easy syntax.
+There are no usual format symbols like braces, closing tags or sqaure brackets.
+It uses **.yml** or **.yaml** extension.

+We are going to use YAML for creating and applying logic for Github actions.